SenacPI2025/Nerdhub/README.md

    - `DJANGO_SECRET_KEY`: Your Django secret key
    - `DJANGO_ALLOWED_HOSTS`: Your domain names
    - `DEBUG`: Set to "false" for production

-Important: For custom 404 pages to work on Railway, you MUST set `DEBUG=false` in your environment variables.

 ## 📝 License